vran-dev/obsidian-contribution-graph/README.md

 ```

 ![](./release/README/20231214102814024.png)

-### Create a chart of recent time periods
+### Create a week track graph at recent time periods

 fixed dates, you can also use the days attribute to generate a chart of recent dates

-- in the lastest 365 days
+- week track graph in the lastest 365 days

 ```dataviewjs
 const data = dv.pages('#project')